AKSW/docs.ontowiki.net/ontowiki/Ubuntu-Quick-Install-Guide.md

     cd /var/www/html
     sudo git clone https://github.com/AKSW/OntoWiki.git

+Install the newest stable Virtuoso-Opensource Version and use the guide from [here](http.//virtuoso.openlinksw.com/dataspace/doc/dav/wiki/Main/VOSUbuntuNotes) and look at **Building Virtuoso from Source**

 Setting up ODBC:

 You need to add things in 2 files: `odbc.ini` and `odbcinst.ini`.